rileydrizzy/Cohort8-Ransom-Kuti-Ladipo/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 > [!NOTE]
-> Currently support only Yoruba
+> Currently, our support is exclusively for the Yoruba language.\
+However, we aspire to expand our services to include other low-resource Nigerian languages such as Igbo and Hausa in the future.

 ## Demos